-The Chevrolet Silverado Hybrid is a half-ton pickup that achieves 40 percent better city fuel economy and 25 percent better overall fuel economy than a gas-powered Silverado, but can still pull a 6,100-pound trailer.
-Available exclusively in the crew cab body style, the Silverado Hybrid is expected to use one-quarter less gas than a regular Silverado.
+The Chevrolet Silverado Hybrid is a half-ton pickup that achieves better overall fuel economy than a gas-powered Silverado, but it can still pull a 6,100-pound trailer.
+Available exclusively in the crew-cab body style, the Silverado Hybrid is expected to use one-quarter less gas than a regular Silverado.

-In passing, the Silverado Hybrid doesn't look much different from its gas-only sibling.
-At a buyer's discretion, the rocker panels and cab glass can be plastered with special "Hybrid" graphics.
+In passing, the Silverado Hybrid doesn’t look much different from its gas-only sibling.
 Hybrid badges on the front fenders and the tailgate are standard.
+Exterior features include:

 - Low-rolling-resistance tires

 - Deeper front air dam than regular Silverado

 Depending on the Silverado Hybrid’s seating configuration, the crew cab can seat five or six people.
 Interior features include:

 - Optional navigation system